primer/view_components/docs/content/components/alpha/borderboxheader.md

 <!-- Warning: AUTO-GENERATED file, do not edit.
 Add code comments to your Ruby instead <3 -->

-BorderBoxHeader: used inside the BorderBoxComponent to render its header slot Optional header slot
+BorderBoxHeader: used inside the BorderBoxComponent to render its header slot Optional title slot
+When using header.title, the recommended tag is a heading tag, such as h1, h2, h3, etc.

 ## Accessibility

-Add any accessibility considerations

 ## Arguments